-Road crashes have a negative effect on for the economy - road closures caused by crashes create delays and stop us going about our business.
-In 2022, road casualties in GM cost nearly £500 million in medical, police, damage to property and insurance costs, lost output and human costs - which attempts to provide an economic value to the pain, grief and suffering caused by road collisions4.
+Road crashes have a negative effect on the economy - road closures caused by crashes create delays and stop us going about our business.
+In 2022, road casualties in GM cost almost £500 million4 in medical, emergency services, damage to property, insurance costs and lost output - which attempts to provide an economic value to the pain, grief and suffering caused by road collisions.